hpe-storage/python-hpedockerplugin/quick-start/README.md

 - You should be able to do `docker volume` operations like `docker volume create -d hpe --name sample_vol -o size=1`

-##Restarting the plugin

-IMPORTANT NOTE: The /run/docker/plugins/hpe/hpe.sock and /run/docker/plugins/hpe/hpe.sock.lock files are not automatically removed when you stop the container.
-Therefore, these files will need to be removed between each run of the plugin.

 ## Restarting the plugin
 - IMPORTANT NOTE: The /run/docker/plugins/hpe/hpe.sock and /run/docker/plugins/hpe/hpe.sock.lock files are not automatically removed when you stop the container.
 Therefore, these files will need to be removed manually between each run of the plugin.